 ETHL is a venue for postgraduate students and early career researchers in Historical Linguistics to engage in theoretical discussions relevant to the issues addressed in this field.
 We aim to provide young researchers with a platform to explore questions at the intersection of theoretical and historical linguistics, enabling historical linguists to reflect on the role of theory in their work and its relevance to synchronic approaches.
 Furthermore, we hope to foster connections and build a community of theoretical historical linguists.

-Our sponsor institution: ETHL 2026 Summer School is supported by The Van Riemsdijk Foundation under donation VRF‐SS‐2025‐05.
+Our sponsor institutions: ETHL 2026 Summer School is supported by The Van Riemsdijk Foundation under donation VRF‐SS‐2025‐05; the Angus McIntosh Centre for Historical Linguistics, University of Edinburgh, and PhilSoc (Philological Society)

 To be announced soon